-- (2) All Supply Chain Management officials have to disclose and declare related parties on an annual basis. - (3) All key management personnel have to disclose and declare related parties on an annual basis. - (4) All members of Bid Committees have to declare their interest and disclose and declare related parties for each and every bid that they serve on as a member of a Bid Committee.

-46. ETHICAL STANDARDS
+(2) All Supply Chain Management officials have to disclose and declare related parties on an annual basis.

+(3) All key management personnel have to disclose and declare related parties on an annual basis.

+4) All members of Bid Committees have to declare their interest and disclose and declare related parties for each and every bid that they serve on as a member of a Bid Committee.
+46. ETHICAL STANDARDS (1) A code of ethical standards is hereby established for officials and all other role players in the Supply Chain Management System in order to promote - (a) mutual trust and respect; and (b) an environment where business can be conducted with integrity and in a fair and reasonable manner.

-- (1) A code of ethical standards is hereby established for officials and all other role players in the Supply Chain Management System in order to promote - - (a) mutual trust and respect; and - (b) an environment where business can be conducted with integrity and in a fair and reasonable manner. - (2) An official or other role player involved in the implementation of the Supply Chain Management Policy: - (a) must treat all providers and potential providers equitably. - (b) may not use his or her position for private gain or to improperly benefit another person. - (c) may not accept any reward, gift, favour, hospitality or other benefit directly or indirectly, including to any close family member, partner or associate of that person, of a value more than R350 (VAT included); - (d) notwithstanding subparagraph 51(2)(c), must declare to the Accounting Officer details of any reward, gift, favour, hospitality or other benefit promised, offered or granted to that person or to any close family member, partner or associate of that person. - (e) must declare to the Accounting Officer details of any private or business interest which that person, or any close family member, partner or associate, may have in any proposed procurement or disposal process of, or in any award of a contract by, the Municipality.
+(2) An official or other role player involved in the implementation of the Supply Chain Management Policy:

+(a) must treat all providers and potential providers equitably. (b) may not use his or her position for private gain or to improperly benefit another person.
+57 2023/2024 APPROVED: 18 January 2024 EFFECTIVE DATE: 12 February 2024 (c) may not accept any reward, gift, favour, hospitality or other benefit directly or indirectly, including to any close family member, partner or associate of that person, of a value ncluding to any close family member, partner or associate of that person, of a value more than R350 (VAT included); (d) notwithstanding subparagraph 51(2)(c), must declare to the Accounting Officer details of any reward, gift, favour, hospitality or other benefit promised, offered or granted to that person or to any close family member, partner or associate of that person. (e) must declare to the Accounting Officer details of any private or business interest which that person, or any close family member, partner or associate, may have in any proposed procurement or disposal process of, or in any award of a contract by, the Municipality.